Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

   > [Info] The cost center number cannot be changed.
 If you try to change the number, a new cost center will be created and added to the list.

 4. Click the [SAVE] button.
-A small pop-up window confirms that the edited cost center has been saved.
+The *Saved* pop-up window is displayed.
+All changes have been saved.
 The edited cost center is displayed in the list.

   ![Saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Saved.png "[Saved]")

 ##  Delete a cost center

 You can delete a cost center, for example if it is no longer applicable.

- > [Info] If a date is displayed in the *Active from* column, it means that the cost center is currently being used and, therefore, cannot be deleted.
+If a date is displayed in the *Active from* column, the cost center is currently being used and, therefore, cannot be deleted.

 #### Prerequisites